clarinsi/benchich/ner/README.md

 }
 ```

-All submission JSON files should be saved in a `submissions` directory inside the system directory.
+All submission JSON files should be saved in a `submissions` directory inside the directory for your system.
 They will be evaluated against the datasets in the `data/datasets` directory.

 It is highly encouraged that you also provide additional information about your system in a README file, and that you provide the code used for the classification with the system.